 Patients may have had a previous rhinoplasty and been left with surgical flags such as a scooped ski slope, tip pinching or collapse.

 Patients may be left unhappy by a previous surgery as a result of over-removal of cartilage resulting in a scooped nasal bridge, pinching of the tip, irregularities, asymmetries or even collapse.

-Revision rhinoplasty can improve a patient’s appearance by correcting these surgical hallmarks, utilizing a combination of grafts (nasal septal cartilage, ear cartilage, rib cartilage).
+Revision surgery can improve a patient’s appearance by correcting these surgical hallmarks, utilizing a combination of grafts (nasal septal cartilage, ear cartilage, rib cartilage).
 Sometimes the person’s own graft tissue is inadequate and an implant (silicone, MEDPOR) is required.

 Revision rhinoplasty takes longer than primary surgery and may take 3 hours to complete.
 Revision rhinoplasty is more challenging than the initial procedure as there is pre-existing scarring of the nasal tissues, cartilage tissue has been removed and there is an increased likelihood of airway collapse.

 Dr De Silva utilizing super-specialized techniques can improve the appearance and function of most noses, however, patients need to have reasonable expectations for success.

 Dr De Silva completed multiple fellowships in the UK and USA, including Facial Plastic Surgery in New York with a top Ear Nose and Throat specialist.
 Dr De Silva performs a comprehensive assessment for all his patients, including an evaluation of both the outside of the nose and an examination of the inside of the nose using a telescope.